 - Gain an accountability partner– Research shows when you create goals and share them with someone else, you are much more likely to reach those goals.
 Consider P&A a partner on your financial journey.
 We are here to encourage you along the way and to help with course corrections when and if needed.

 - Identify blind spots– Chances are you haven’t thought of everything when it comes to your financial life.
 Is your money working as hard for you as it could be?
 Are you tax-efficient or do you leave money on the table?
 How will you recreate an income stream in retirement that keeps up with inflation?

 - Peace of mind– The majority of clients who go through our planning process come away with validation that their financial efforts are paying off.

-- Perspective on risk– Going through the planning process helps you to understand the level of risk necessary in order achieve your goals.
-When known, this helps to keep your eyes on the prize and to ride out short term market disruptions that will occur.
+- Perspective on risk– Going through the planning process helps you to understand the level of risk necessary in order to achieve your goals.
+When known, this helps to keep your eyes on the prize and to ride out short-term market disruptions that will occur.